Sequel-Ace/Sequel-Ace/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected Behaviour**
 A clear and concise description of what you expected to happen.

+**Is Issue Present in [Latest Beta](https://github.com/Sequel-Ace/Sequel-Ace/releases)?**
+Please try the [latest beta](https://github.com/Sequel-Ace/Sequel-Ace/releases).
+If the latest beta works, we've fixed the issue already and will get the fix out soon.

 **Additional Context**
 Add any other context about the problem here.